 It is unfortunate that lives have been lost and hundreds have been injured because of defective airbags that should never have been placed in vehicles in the first place.
 Takata's knowledge of the defects and decision to conceal negative safety data continues to place millions of people at risk for suffering injuries or death given that not all defective Takata airbags have been replaced.

 Both the Department of Justice and the NHTSA are hopeful that the recent indictment of Takata top-level executives will send a message to other manufacturers that there will be criminal and monetary consequences of placing human life at risk by ignoring critical safety information.

 If you or a loved one has suffered injuries resulting from a defective Takata Airbag that has been recalled, consider discussing your situation with Montlick & Associates.
-With more than thirty-two years of experience, Montlick & Associates, Attorneys at Law continues to provide legal representation to injured clients from all across Georgia.
+With more than 35 years of experience, Montlick & Associates, Attorneys at Law continues to provide legal representation to injured clients from all across Georgia.

 Contact Montlick & Associates, Attorneys at Law Today to Schedule Your Free Consultation

 If you would like to discuss the facts of your situation with one of our Georgia Personal Injury and Auto Accident Attorneys, contact Montlick & Associates, Attorneys at Law today by calling (800) LAW-NEED (529-6333) to schedule your free consultation.
 You may also visit us online at www.montlick.com to complete a Free Case Evaluation Form, and you may also participate in a 24-hour Live Online Chat.